ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 message being evaluated.
 If a valid DMARC Policy Record is found there, then this is the DMARC Policy Record to be applied to the message; however, this does not necessarily mean that the Author Domain is the Organizational Domain to be used in Identifier Alignment checks.
-Whether this is the also the Organizational Domain is dependent on the value of the 'psd' tag, if present, or some conditions described in (#identifier-alignment-evaluation).
+Whether this is also the Organizational Domain is dependent on the value of the 'psd' tag, if present, or some conditions described in (#identifier-alignment-evaluation).